Are Concrete Bathroom Countertops A Good Choice For Your Home?

 Consider these pros and cons and weigh your options.
 If you feel it will be a drag to have repairs and regular maintenance, don’t choose it.
 But if the benefits outweigh the cons, why not give it a shot?

-Concrete Vanity Top Cost
+Concrete Vanity Counter Cost

 You can go DIY on the project to lower the cost and fit the entire makeover into your budget.
-Learn as much as you can from online tutorials, and if you have an expert near you, ask for his advice.
+Learn as much as you can from online tutorials, and if you have an expert near you, ask for their advice.

 “Concrete’s superior longevity and indestructibility give it an eco-advantage over shorter-lifespan treatments for walls, floors, fireplaces and countertops.” – Annette Stelmack, Associates III, Kari Foster, Debbie Hindman, Sustainable Residential Interiors